Ayeshaa-Taahir/Ayeshaa-Taahir/README.md

 - Calorie & step monitoring
 - Progress analysis

- 🔹 [Cafe Management System](https://github.com/manallodhi/Cafe-Management-System.git) - This project is a console-based application designed to streamline the process of ordering food and beverages at a cafe.
-The program is written in C++ and incorporates various features such as a menu display, order placement, user information collection, and order confirmation, it offers features like:
-- Welcome Message
-- Menu List
+ 🔹 [Trip PLanner](trip_planner.py) - This project was developed as part of my Campus Ambassador Program with a travel agency, aiming to create an engaging and informative tool for travelers interested in exploring the scenic beauty of Northern Pakistan.
+It helps travelers locals and foreigners plan their trips efficiently by providing budget estimates, cultural highlights, and travel options for popular destinations.
-- Order Confirmation
+- Destination Selector
-- Game Options
+- Travel Customization
-- File Handling
+- Budget Insights
-- Exception Handling
+- Cultural Snapshots
+  Built With:
+  Python

 ### 📫 How to Reach Me
 - 📧 Email: **areeshatahir975@gmail.com**